 The center began operations on September 1, 1999, following a merger of two other healthcare organizations.
 Texana Center has its headquarters in Rosenberg in Fort Bend County, which is one of the

-Texana serves about 4,000 individuals per month, and over 7,500 annually in its array of service programs that are located in each of the six counties, covering about 6,000 square miles.
+Texana serves over 15,000 annually in its array of service programs that are located in each of the six counties, covering about 6,000 square miles.
 The

 center is designated by the Texas Department of Aging and Disabilities Services as the Local Mental Retardation Authority and by the Texas Department of State Health Services as the Local